by Ted Beyer

-The more I researched these space travelers, the more I became fascinated with their vast variety and appearance.
+The more I researched these space travelers, the more I became awed by their vast variety and appearance.
 When most people think of meteorites, they tend to think of the Nickel – Iron type (or at least I did).
 Heavy metal, often pockmarked, objects, dull black or grey.
 Wasn’t I surprised to discover that the Irons make up only about 6% of FOUND meteorites, by number, and 11.3% by weight.
 In collections, they make up 27.7%.
 The Chondrites (one form of the stony meteorites) make up 75% by weight and 85% by number found!

 See the white spot on the bottom left side of the specimen?
 I am assured by experts that the spot, called a chondrule, is older than the planet Earth by as much as 500 million years!

 The pride and joy of my collection is one of the rarest types of Irons.
 A type of Stony – Iron meteorite called a pallasite.
-Pallasites are made up of Iron – Nickel, but have crystallized almost gem-like grains of olivine, a silicate that varies in color from a brownish yellow to an olive green, embedded in the iron-nickel matrix which can rage up to 1 cm or more in size.
+Pallasites are made up of Iron – Nickel, but have crystallized almost gem-like grains of Olivine, a silicate that varies in color from a brownish yellow to an olive green, embedded in the iron-nickel matrix which can rage up to 1 cm or more in size.

 The first meteorite I acquired was one of the most common and best known.
 The Campo del Cielo (Field of Heaven) meteorite find is truly vast.
 Known by natives for uncounted years, it was first found and named by Spanish explorers in 1576 in the Chaco province of northern Argentina.
 The two largest known masses are 37 and 18 tons and are considered national treasures.
 Tens of thousands of smaller masses ranging from just few grams to hundreds of kilos have been found, and are often found for sale to collectors.

-On one visit, we were able to acquire some Campo del Cielos that were in somewhat distressed condition (being iron, they were somewhat rusty, having not been properly cared for).
-I spent a fair amount of time figuring how to stabilize them, and more time to actually do the work and remove most of the rust, so at least for now, they are in pretty good shape.
-More could be done, but I thought it might be interesting for you to get in on the activity as well.
+On one visit, we were able to acquire some fairly large (300g or so) Campo del Cielos that were in somewhat distressed condition.
+Since they were iron and hadn’t been properly cared for, they were somewhat rusty.
+I spent a fair amount of time figuring out how to stabilize them, and more time actually doing the work to remove most of the rust.
+When I was done, they were in pretty good shape.
+More could be done, but I thought it might be interesting for our customers to get in on the activity as well.